6G Mobile Communications

 Artificial Intelligence

 Increasingly complex and sometimes conflicting requirements demand ever higher decision-making dynamics from mobile communications.
 A promising solution lies in the unique combination of radio technology and Artificial Intelligence.
-This is because smart 6G networks make it possible to transmit even the largest amounts of data under a wide variety of conditions efficiently and without interference.
+This is because highly optimized wireless networks and AI methods make it possible to transmit even the largest amounts of data under a wide variety of conditions efficiently and without interference.

 The times when only radio masts shaped the image of mobile communications are definitively over.
 Now, radio is also ascending to the skies.
-There, a number of airborne and space objects await to form a dense hybrid network consisting of terrestrial and non-terrestrial components, in order to overcome the spatial boundaries of wireless communication.
+There, a series of airborne and space-based bodies await, forming a dense network to overcome the spatial boundaries of wireless communication.

 Mobile communications with its own senses?
 This could soon become a reality, because 6G equips communication with radar capabilities.
 Thus, radio systems can perceive their physical environment and automatically detect objects, surfaces, and movements using reflected radiation.